MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ## Plotting into an Axis

 We can plot into the axis with the ! versions of Makie's plotting functions.
-Contrary to Makie, these calls return the plot objects, not the Scene or Axis, so it's easier to save them.
+Such mutating function calls return the plot object that is created, which we save for later.

 ```@example tutorial
 data1 = randn(50, 2) * [1 2.5; 2.5 1] .+ [10 10]